 Nothing you can do for them now, I say.

-Damn this man is some god of some unusual wow,
+Damn, this man be some god of some unusual wow,

-Good grief, you write such sad stuff, I love it.
+Good grief, you writer them sad stuff, Me love it.

-Many men I know have red eyes, I say.
+Many men I know have that kiand of red eyes, me say.

 That’s what being a man is all about

 where I’m from — red eyes for the win.

 Is it the wife wid the poom-poom problem?

 Yaa’ ugly crawny man?
 What Africa really be like?